DOI-backed technical note

 Boundary / non-claims

-- not certification
+- a certification scheme

-- not conformity assessment
+- an AI Act conformity assessment

-- not legal personhood claim
+- legal advice

 - maximum claim strength: EVP-C3 — evidence model proposal